Language Requirement: None

 The Food Studies programs will also include opportunities for classroom, field-based, and service learning.
 You will learn firsthand from everyday people: farmers, family cooks and professional chefs, and creative entrepreneurs who are building internationally recognized sustainable food businesses that preserve and celebrate regional heritage.

 There are three program options throughout the academic year, with slightly different course availability (see Academic Details below).
-All courses are taught in English, and there is no language requirement.
+Along with the required food courses, you will be able to choose an elective from the cor All courses are taught in English, and there is no language requirement.
 All majors are welcome to participate.
-Courses may be appropriate for students in food studies, environmental studies, sociology, international studies, humanities, business, and anthropology.

 Dates and Deadlines